 - Include information in your syllabus and/or within your Canvas site about how and when you want students to contact you about absences.

-- Consider asking students to submit a Course Absence Report (CAR) whenever they will miss class.
-Instructors can choose how they will receive these reports.
+- Consider asking students to submit a Course Action Notice (CAN) whenever they will miss class.
 Using this system can facilitate tracking student absences, keep them organized and creates a record that the advising office can access to help students as needed.
 Instructors can receive these notices by email or access them through the Course Action Notice link on Courses@Penn.

 - You may prefer a standard email structure or template for communication around absences.
 If so, make it clear to students when they should plan to email you, what information the email should contain, and if you'd like them to use a specific subject line to help you stay organized.